boqapt/Clazz/README.md

     console.log(obj.getPrivateVar()); //prints 102
     console.log(obj.getFieldOfParent()); //prints 12

-Explanation:

 Clazz.inherit is used to inherit Child from Parent.
-Child redefines setPrivateVar to control value assigned to privateVar.

-Child overrides Parent's method setPrivateVar and inside override calls method of Parent using this.superclass.
-So it has an access a value of private variable of Parent.
+Child overrides Parent's method setPrivateVar and inside this override calls method of Parent using this.superclass.setPrivateVar.
+So it has an access to a value set to private variable of Parent.

-Child calls this.superConstructApply to call constructor of Parent.
-Its important that no fields of an object would be defined or set before constructor call.
-Its the natural order of inheriting from an object: defining parent's fields first and applying child's fields
+Child invokes constructor of Parent by calling this.superclass(...).
 As Child passes to constructor its own list of arguments, this call can be replaced with option.implicitConstruct

     var Child = Clazz.inherit(Parent, {implicitConstruct: true}, {